JetBrains/teamcity-documentation/topics/clearcase.md

 ## ClearCase Settings

-Common VCS Root properties [Configuring VCS Roots](configuring-vcs-roots.md).
+Common VCS Root properties [are described here](configuring-vcs-roots.md#Common+VCS+Root+Properties).
 The section below contains a description of the fields and options specific to the ClearCase Version Control System.